AleenAlhussain/Personal-Budget-Management/README.md

 📊 **Financial Reports:**
 - Pie charts for expense categories & income-to-expense comparison.
 - Line charts for spending and income trends.
 - Export income and expense reports to Excel, with customizable date ranges (using `exceljs`).

+### Technologies Used
+  #### Front-end: React.js for dynamic UI and MUI for modern, responsive design.
+  #### State Management: Redux for robust data handling and state synchronization.
+  #### Routing: React Router v6 for navigation and page organization.
+  #### Data Export: ExcelJS library for creating downloadable Excel reports.

 Stay tuned for updates! 🔧💻
 #BudgetApp #ReactJS #MUI #Redux